Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 Nomadic workers handle many login details for critical SaaS apps, email accounts, and data resources.
 Workers often rely on paper records and may repeat passwords across multiple platforms.
 Both practices represent significant security risks.

 Create robust password security policies for business travelers and remote workers.
-MFA, strong passwords, and regular changing of passwords are all important.
+MFA, strong passwords, and regular password changes are equally important.

 6. File sharing